omondii/ke_explorer/README.md

    `npm run start`

 B. server
-   - On the terminal, navigate to the `/backend` folder `cd backend`
+   - On the terminal, navigate to the backend folder `cd backend`
    - Create and activate a virtual environment
    ```